Hafez al-Assad: Seizing power

 The war was a turning point for Assad (and Ba'athist Syria in general), and his attempted ouster began a power struggle with Jadid for control of the country.
 Until then Assad had not shown ambition for high office, arousing little suspicion in others.
 From the 1963 Syrian coup d'état to the Six-Day War in 1967, Assad did not play a leading role in politics and was usually overshadowed by his contemporaries.
-As Patrick Seale wrote, he was "apparently content to be a solid member of the team without the aspiration to become number one".
+Patrick Seale wrote, he was "apparently content to be a solid member of the team without the aspiration to become number one".
 Although Jadid was slow to see Assad's threat, shortly after the war Assad began developing a network in the military and promoted friends and close relatives to high positions.